top of page

 Woodland Teachings

-Learn about the traditional Woodland art style while painting along with local artist Lucia Laford
+Learn about the traditional Woodland art style while painting along with our featured local artist Lucia Laford, an Anishinaabe and Irish artist born in Baawaating, ON.

 Algoma Ballroom